 Seventh and eighth-grade students with a GPA of at least 3.5 on last year's final report card are eligible to apply for membership.
-One component of the application process includes two teacher recommendations attesting to moral integrity, service orientation, industrious attitude, and leadership potential. the student must also complete another component of the application which includes contact information, activities, and awards, etc. Applications for the membership in the 2017-18 school year will be accepted through noon, September 19.
-Students who miss the deadline are invited to apply next year if still registered at WMMS.
+One component of the application process includes two teacher recommendations attesting to moral integrity, service orientation, industrious attitude, and leadership potential. the student must also complete another component of the application which includes contact information, activities, and awards, etc. Students who miss the deadline are invited to apply next year if still registered at WMMS.

 The Builder's Club is an international organization for middle school students with the goal of building character and developing leadership through service activities.